-Through advice, guidance, and practical support we help young people develop the skills and knowledge they need to lead healthier, happier, safer, more resilient lifestyles, make more informed choices, and enable them to reach their potential.
+Through advice, guidance and practical support we help young people develop the skills and knowledge to lead healthier, happier, safer and more resilient lifestyles.
+We give young people the confidence to make better informed choices and enable them to reach their full potential.